mariodavid/mariodavid.github.io/_posts/2017-02-14-testing-of-cuba-applications-part-3.md

 First of all we need a little runtime environment that starts the Spring application context and creates the database.
 The [official docs on middleware integration testing](https://doc.cuba-platform.com/manual-6.4/integration_tests_mw.html) go into this in detail, but we will go through that to some extend.

-In our tests, we create an object called `container` that is responsible for the runtime environment.
+In our tests, we create an object called <code>container</code> that is responsible for the runtime environment.
 This container is a subclass of [TestContainer](https://github.com/cuba-platform/cuba/blob/master/modules/core/test/com/haulmont/cuba/testsupport/TestContainer.java).
 I called it [IntegrationTestContainer](https://github.com/mariodavid/cuba-example-testing-artifacts/blob/master/modules/core/test/com/company/ceta/service/integration/container/IntegrationTestContainer.groovy) and it basically looks like this:

 {% highlight groovy %}
 class IntegrationTestContainer extends TestContainer {